Objects deep dive

 In many games, you will have objects both in screen space and in world space.
 You will find that to correctly draw objects to the screen you will need to convert world space coordinates to screen spaces coordinates before showing it.
 The position of your “camera” needs to be propagated to where the object is shown.
 There are many ways of achieving this, the simplest being wherever you create your object you can pass through a camera position to correct the position

-, do not try using this to correct for the camera position as it will not work.
+While you can get the position of an Object, do not try using this to correct for the camera position as it will not work.

-are enough to be displayed to the screen and not much more.
+The precision that positions are stored in the Object are enough to be displayed to the screen and not much more.

 Trying to use this for world coordinates will fail.